Quick Links

 Much of the work of the Governing Body is done by committees.
 At Globe, we have the following committees:

-Click here to read the Terms of Reference for the Human Resources and Safeguarding Committee
+Click here to read the Terms of Reference for the Finance, Human Resources and Premises Committee

-Click here to read the Terms of Reference for the Curriculum and Standards Committee
+Click here to read the Terms of Reference for the Curriculum, Standards and Safeguarding Committee

 What is a Governor's Role?